ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 The Aave cross-chain governance bridge is built in a generic way to be easily adapted to operate with any chain that supports the EVM and cross-chain messaging.
 Currently, the repository supports contracts bridging to Polygon and Arbitrum.
 On Aave, users can submit Aave Improvement Protocols, or AIPs, to target various features on the DeFi platform.

-Although this solution seems fairly comprehensive, with the help of MAP Protocol's omnichain interoperability, governance on Aave could achieve omnichain management across all EVM and heterogeneous chains.
+Although this solution seems fairly comprehensive, with the help of RATS Protocol's omnichain interoperability, governance on Aave could achieve omnichain management across all EVM and heterogeneous chains.

 ## Fungible token and NFT Bridge

 Cross-chain bridges and cross-chain NFT bridges no longer have to build their infrastructure or use MPC.
-Using MAP Protocol’s peer-to-peer cross-chain verification network and the MOS application developer service kit, bridge developers can easily build their NFT or fungible token bridge application.
+Using RATS Protocol’s peer-to-peer cross-chain verification network and the MOS application developer service kit, bridge developers can easily build their NFT or fungible token bridge application.

 ## AIGC + Web3